theksbd/Code_First_Year/README.md

 # Code_First_Year
-All CPP files that written by me during first year studying at HCMUT
+All CPP files that were written by me during first year studying at HCMUT